Polovb/interview-test/README.md

 4. Instead of using `$parent.limit`, I'm using `props` to make it clear from `App.vue` that the parent component is sending this variable to its child component.

-5. Finally I've made some CSS changes so it would look neat and to improve readability on bigger monitors.
+5. Finally I've made some CSS changes so it would look neat and to improve readability my monitors by setting a `max-width`.
 This is after all a test for a frontend role.

 <!-- # Spec